You are here: Home Work Issues Work: Starting At ... Summary

 Next »

-Starting work for a new employer raises several questions because of your health history.
+Starting work for a new employer raises a batch of questions because of your health history.
 Think about these questions now rather than put them off.
-If you wait, decisions may be made for you -- and not necessarily the decisions you'd prefer.
+If you wait, decisions may be made for you -- and not necessarily the decisions you would prefer.

 The questions to consider: